 Many Tribal Department Directors do not operate programs that include the determination of eligibility or the distribution of benefits.
-These Program Directors will meet with the Contract Compliance Specialist on an annual basis to review Contract Compliance Procedures including Contract/ Grant applications and administration, professional services contracts, match documentation requirements, and will receive updated forms if applicable.
+These Program Directors will meet with the Director of Compliance on an annual basis to review Contract Compliance Procedures including Contract/ Grant applications and administration, professional services contracts, match documentation requirements, and will receive updated forms if applicable.